Election Assistance Commission: Chair and commissioners

 The Help America Vote Act specifies that four commissioners are nominated by the President on recommendations from the majority and minority leadership in the U.S. House and U.S. Senate.
 Once confirmed by the full Senate, commissioners may serve two consecutive terms and no more than two commissioners may belong to the same political party.
+The terms lasts for four years, but commissioners may continue serving after the expiration of their term until their successor has taken office.
+The Commission selects a chair and vice chair from among its members for a term of one year.
+The chair and vice chair may not be affiliated with the same political party.
+A member of the Commission can only serve one term as chair and vice chair each during each of their terms as members.